zainalarifin16/scramblerword_biznet/README.md

 # scramblerword_biznet
-Scrambler Word Games for Biznet Aptitude Test
+Scrambler Word Games for Biznet Aptitude Test, it is simple Implementation of MVC in PHP, and also using jquery for Ajax.

 ## how to deploy it